Mon April 17 | 5:00 PM

 Prokofiev’s Romeo & Juliet

-Joseph Young, host
+Joseph Young, co-host

 Drinks and snacks are available for purchase.
-Come early, come late, leave early, leave late—whatever works for you.

 Not able to make it in person?
 Follow us on Instagram to watch the presentation live!